tkaagent/agentic-ai-workshop/README.md

 2. **Open folder in Remote VM**

-	Open folder named `workspace` and create a folder inside it named `.vscode` and add below content in json format:
+	Open folder named `workspace` and create a folder inside it named `.vscode`.
+Create a file named `mcp.json` and add below content:

 	```json
 	{